graphhopper/directions-api/docs-routing.md

 JSON path/attribute        | Description
 :--------------------------|:------------
-info.took                  | How many ms the request took on the server, of course without network latency taken into account. paths                      | An array of possible paths paths[0].distance          | The overall distance of the route, in meter paths[0].time              | The overall time of the route, in ms
+paths                      | An array of possible paths paths[0].distance          | The overall distance of the route, in meter paths[0].time              | The overall time of the route, in ms